VVionnet/Windmapper/docs/build.rst

 On MacOS, homebrew should be used to install gdal.
 Macport based installs likely work, but have not been tested.

-On macos, the gdal binaries should be installed from homebrew
+On MacOS, the gdal binaries should be installed from homebrew

 ::